RoccoTescaro/LabDLA/README.md

     *   **Lab 1:** Expect dataset downloads, model training visuals, and plots.
     *   **Lab 2:** RL agents will interact with environments; `pygame` might render visuals.
     *   **Lab 3:** Hugging Face models/datasets will download; `Trainer` API manages fine-tuning.

+> **NOTE**: some labs might have some lines commented and for example `pipeline.load()` uncommented.
+Since `pipeline.load` requires you to have at least a checkpoint on you machine, if you haven't trained the model at least once with the checkpoint directory parameter specified, you should comment `pipeline.load()` and uncomment `pipeline.train()`.
+Also all the labs have a cell which define a clear function on top of the notebook, thats mostly an utility to clean the memory occupied by checkpoints, data and logs.
+If you want to clear the garbage from previous results you can run it.

 ## 📊 Visualize Your Progress with TensorBoard